 Advertisement

-Saturn's rings get all the attention, but science buffs shouldn't ignore its other attributes.
-The sixth planet in our solar system, it's also the second biggest after Jupiter.
-Those two are in a league of their own.
+These two planets are in a league of their own.
 If you mushed every planet from Mercury to Neptune together, Saturn and Jupiter alone would account for over 90 percent of their cumulative mass.

-Despite its immense size, Saturn is the least dense planet in the sun's orbit — and the least spherical, too.
+Despite Saturn's mass, it is the least dense planet in the sun's orbit — and the least spherical, too.
 We'll need to look at its physical makeup to understand why.

 Advertisement